OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-script-actions.md

     }

     if (!($hdiConfigFiles[$ConfigFileName])) {
-        Write-HDILog "Unable tooconfigure $ConfigFileName because it is not part of hello HDI configuration files." return
+        Write-HDILog "Unable to configure $ConfigFileName because it is not part of the HDI configuration files." return
     }